Board

 Our board consists of a dedicated group of local education champions, including school, business, and community leaders, as well as policy experts and parents.
 Their collective expertise and shared commitment to equity push EdAllies to help ensure that every young Minnesotan has access to a rigorous and engaging education.

-Ann Johnson, Chair
+Ann Mahle, Chair

 Jane McDonald Black, Treasurer